 VPs are employed as a tool for curricular integration that requires the students to combine and apply knowledge from several disciplines in one activity.
 At the curricular level, VPs offer greater consistency and reliability in the delivery of learning experiences.
 In a blended learning curricular model, the virtual curriculum runs alongside the existing face-to-face curriculum, giving educators the flexibility in selecting methods to meet the learning objectives.
 [Tworek 2010].

 The versatility of skills that can be taught with VPs encourages many educators to try to embed this teaching method into the medical education curriculum for several purposes.
 [Sobocan 2017].
-Virtual patient panels are being used in health professions education to facilitate the development of clinical reasoning abilities, communication skills, resource utilization, and longitudinal patient care, as well as knowledge acquisition, teamwork, and clinical skills training.
+Virtual patient panels are being used in health professions education to facilitate the development of clinical reasoning abilities, resource utilization, and longitudinal patient care, as well as knowledge acquisition, teamwork, and clinical skills training.
 [Hege 2016, Kononowicz 2015, Quail 2019].
+Exposure to VPs also can help students to develop non-technical skills such as decision-making, teamwork, communication skills, but also self-awareness and self-confidence.
 It is especially common to see a recommendation to apply VPs in support of clinical reasoning training [Cook 2009, Plackett 2022], because VPs are giving the students an opportunity for deliberate practice of patient diagnostic and management skills.
 Using virtual patient panels, students compare and contrast similar clinical findings and have to weigh different options based on the relative probability of each diagnosis and the typicality of findings [Mayer 2022].

 VPs act as a link between students’ factual knowledge and the clinical environment [Ellaway 2015].
 This provides students with an opportunity for productive struggle within the context of authentic clinical situations.
 VPs help students to discover new concepts, structure and then apply their knowledge in face of the ambiguity, complexity or uncertainty of medical practice [Kulasegaram 2018].